timotr/rplaceukraine2022/README.md

 Get your Bearer token from Dev Tools (F12, Network tab) after sending one pixel and replace it in script.
 There is image how_to_get_token_browser.PNG, but we could use a better tutorial.
 Search for `https://gql-realtime-2.reddit.com/query` to find "send pixel" request faster.
+(There is also a way to generate token with Reddit API, help me out if you know how to)

 When you got token insert it into `index.js`.
 Also keep your browser open so the token won't invalidate.